SupremeSingh/SupremeSingh/README.md

 [Bitcoin: A Peer-to-Peer Electronic Cash System](https://bitcoin.org/bitcoin.pdf)

-## My Interests
+## Motivation 🔭

 Have you ever felt the satisfaction of hearing a 'swoosh' as you send an email or the dopamine rush of checking likes on your latest post?
-If you're anything like the average internet user—spending six hours daily across 120+ webpages—you probably have.
+If you're anything like the average internet user—spending six hours daily across 120+ webpages—you probably have 🤓

-We live in a massively digitized world.
-A world in which everything from news to healthcare and commerce travel at the speed of the internet.
-A world in which emotion-driven humans mingle with data-driven AI agents.
-I'm interested in exploring the challenges created by this new world: misinformation, cybersecurity, data sovereignity etc.
+We live in a world where everything—news, healthcare, commerce—moves at the speed of the internet.
+A world where emotion-driven humans interact with data-driven AI models.
+But this shift brings new challenges: misinformation, cybersecurity risks, and questions of data sovereignty.

-I see blockchains as a means of embedding trust at the infrastructural level of the internet, and am keen on exploring various protocols to do so.
-So far, I have looked into -

-- Zero-Knowledge proofs:
-- Blockchain data and indexing:
+I believe blockchains offer a way to embed trust directly into the internet’s infrastructure, and am eager to explore the protocols that can make turn this vision into reality.

+## Current Interests 🏗️

+- Bridging Web2<>Web3: Blockchains are siloed databases, limited to their own user-generated information.
+How can blockchains learn about the world around them securely?
+- Accountable Data Privacy: As AI agents on-ramp to blockchain protocols, what changes do they bring to the Web3 user experiene, and what's the impact of AI agents on data sovereignty
+- Zero-Knowledge Proof Systems: Consensus is a ****.
+It's slow and expensive, and most Web3 users do not participate in it.
+How can blockchains cut down on cost,latency and energy consumption safely?

 <!--
 **SupremeSingh/SupremeSingh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.